 Contact Us for a Free Consultation (213) 542-0979

-Marijuana Defense In Los Angeles
+Marijuana Defense Attorney In Los Angeles

 I've been dealing with marijuana-related cases for the past twenty-five years in LA County.
-Things have changed drastically in recent years with now California permitting the possession and use of marijuana and making it legal to do so.
+Things have changed drastically in recent years, with California now permitting the possession and use of marijuana and making it legal to do so.

 Federal Drug Charges